simongui/cloudraker/README.md

 # Features
 - Fast.
 You can add and remove 5 MySQL instances that replicate between each other in less than `30 seconds`.
+- Creates local IP aliases on 'lo0' on the specified subnet.
-- Creates production like hostnames like `db1.us-east-1.com` that resolve to internal IP addresses.
+- Creates production like hostnames like `db1.us-east-1.com` that resolve to the local IP address aliases created on 'lo0'.
 - Adds `sshd` to each container for SSH access.
 - Creates MySQL replication grants.